 The Hockessin Fire Company was established in 1936 and is the primary provider for fire, rescue and emergency medical service in the Hockessin area.
-Our Company consists of an Engine, Tanker, Ladder and Ambulance along with a committed group of dedicated volunteers.
+Our Company consists of an Engine/Rescue, Tanker, Ladder and Ambulance along with a committed group of dedicated volunteers.
 Our members & staff contribute nearly 30,000 hours of their time yearly for emergency responses, training, fire prevention, duty crews and administrative support.
 We share the same pride today as our founders did 80 years ago and look forward to continuing our service to the community for many years to come.

 Now Hiring Part-Time EMT’s

 Hockessin Fire Company - Station 19 shared Aetna Hose, Hook & Ladder Company's post.

 Several of our people - both career and volunteer - trained side by side with members of Aetna Hose Hook & Ladder Co. today in West Chester, PA.
 Volunteers from Avondale Fire Co. staffed our station while we were at training, handling a fire alarm on Loveville Road in the interim.
 Thank you to Aetna for inviting us, Avondale Fire Company for covering our first due and also to West Chester Fire Department for allowing us use of their facility.Our crews are always moving!
 While this hasn't been our busiest week for calls (55 fire/rescue and 175 EMS since Monday) it has been a very active week for training.
 We had in-station Delaware State Fire School driver/pump operator training Tuesday and Thursday nights, Vehicle Rescue training at Goodchild's Towing (they donate their facility and cars for Aetna training) Wednesday night, ladder company training Saturday, and live fire training in West Chester Sunday.
 Thanks to Hockessin Fire Company - Station 19 for participating in our training today and Townsend Fire Company for covering our district today.